 In the case of an injury, worker’s compensation can sometimes step in to offer an amount of compensation.
 In some situations, a workplace’s insurance coverage may bar an injured worker from seeking more compensation, but proving liability on the part of another party can often overturn this.

 Liable parties can vary greatly depending on the situation, from equipment manufacturers to management at the site.
-To determine who is responsible for injuries at a work site, an experienced workplace accident attorney at Liggett Law Group can help review the details of your case.
+To determine who is responsible for injuries at a work site, the experienced Lubbock construction accident attorneys at Liggett Law Group can help review the details of your case.
+Call us today for a free consultation to discuss your claim.